databio/pepatac/docs/install.md

 Whether using the container or native version, you will need to provide external reference genome assemblies.
 The pipeline requires genome assemblies produced by [refgenie](https://github.com/databio/refgenie).
 One feature of the pipeline is *prealignments*, which siphons off reads by aligning to small genomes before the main alignment to the primary reference genome.
 Any prealignments you want to use will also require [refgenie assemblies](https://github.com/databio/refgenie).
 Ideas for common prealignment references are provided by [ref_decoy](https://github.com/databio/ref_decoy).

-You may [download pre-indexed references](http://big.databio.org/refgenomes) or you may index your own ([see refgenie instructions](https://github.com/databio/refgenie)).
+You may download [pre-indexed references](http://big.databio.org/refgenomes) or you may index your own ([see refgenie instructions](https://github.com/databio/refgenie)).
 The pre-indexed references are compressed files, so you need to untar/unzip them after download.
-For the purposes of this guide, we can download pre-built genomes.
+In this guide, we will download pre-built genomes.

 Grab the `hg38`, `human_repeats`, and `rCRSd` (Revised Cambridge Reference Sequence for human mtDNA) genomes.
 ```
 wget http://big.databio.org/refgenomes/hg38.tgz